Does the EAA Apply to Existing Products After The June 28, 2025 Deadline?

 “the first making available of a product on the Community market.”

-This means the first time a product is offered for distribution, consumption, or use in the EU—not ongoing sales, repeated shipments, or the presence of inventory.
-So the relevant date is when that specific product (or product line) was first introduced to the EU market—not when an individual unit is sold.
+This means the first time a product is supplied for distribution, consumption, or use in the EU.
+So the relevant date is when that specific unit was first made available in the EU—not when the model debuted and not when a later sale of that same unit happens.

 Recitals Confirmation